ShreyaRaja/App8Hackathon/README.md

     } // end of the if statement checking that file is an image else
     {
-      // this is what happens if the orignial file selected is not an image file messageDisplayArea.innerHTML = "File not supported!"
+      // this is what happens if the original file selected is not an image file messageDisplayArea.innerHTML = "File not supported!"
     } // end of the else statement if file in NOT an image }); // end of the fileInput.addEventListener function